 The ASR system automatically comes on whenever you start your vehicle.
 To limit wheel spin, especially in slippery road conditions, you should always leave the system on.
 But you can turn the ASR system off if you ever need to.
-(You should turn the system off if your vehicle ever gets stuck in sand, mud, ice or snow.
-See "Rocking Your Vehicle" in the Index.)
+You should turn the system off if your vehicle ever gets stuck in sand, mud or snow and rocking the vehicle is required.
+See "Rocking Your Vehicle" in the Index.